vmahe1/vmahe1/README.md

 My name is V. Mahé, I am a PhD candidate in the field of nonlinear dynamics.
-I develop python codes to solve dynamics problems and to perform symbolic computations.
+I develop python codes to solve dynamics problems and to perform symbolic calculus.